nickirk/nickirk.github.io/_pages/about.md

 ---

-I have a strong interest in the theoretical and algorithmic development for solving strongly correlated quantum many-body systems on classical and quantum computers, as well as in the application of these methods to study the electronic structure of molecules and materials.
+I have a strong interest in the theoretical and algorithmic development for solving strongly correlated quantum many-body systems, as well as in the application of these methods to study the electronic structure of molecules and materials.
 I have a Ph.D. in quantum chemistry from the